International Women’s Day | Interview with Tracy Lee

-In celebration of this year’s International Women’s Day, we interviewed President and Founder of TLee Spas, Tracy Lee, to go beyond the portfolio.
+In celebration of this year’s International Women’s Day, we interviewed Founder of TLEE Spas + Wellness, Tracy Lee, to go beyond the portfolio.

 What attracted you to spa and wellness?

 Spa and wellness was an outgrowth of my undergraduate degree in a rather accidental way.
 Thinking I would take a year to experience the mountains before attending more school, I found myself in Telluride, Colorado.
 With my Nutritional Science degree in hand, I ended up working as a nutritionist at a new spa in Telluride.
 Two weeks into this new job my director told me that my first client would be a major VIP.
 That person turned out to be Oprah.
 It was an amazing experience as a young professional in the early 90s, to be dealing with an ultra-high-profile iconic figure.
 Oprah was navigating her own path to well-being and I witnessed her accomplish significant personal goals, and in doing so I learned more about myself.
 Helping people live an active and healthy lifestyle was quickly bubbling up as a personal passion of mine, both personally and professionally.
 It was a natural transition and evolution from nutrition to spa to wellness as those three disciplines began to merge into what is now a global phenomenon.